 - Compatible with MS SQL Server 2019, 2017, 2016, 2014, 2012, 2008 and older versions.

 It is true that manual methods do exist to resolve issues in MS SQL Server.
 Nonetheless, the use of Stellar Repair for MS SQL software befits the query: how to fix SQL database error 7929.
 The reason being, it is embedded with a number of beneficial features to combat SQL errors effectively.
-All-in-all, it has high success rate in comparison to the manual tricks that requires good technical knowledge and experience without which users would not be able to get successful results.
+All in all, it has a high success rate in comparison to the manual tricks that require good technical knowledge and experience without which users would not be able to get successful results.